Consult Our Experts

 Fast motion effect

 Shows the development of any process or activity in creative and rapid motion, known as a time-lapse effect.
 Your movies will play at a faster rate with this effect applied.
-You may use this effect if you want to illustrate a process, but you can’t present it in its entirety in the typical running time.
+You may use these video effect names if you want to illustrate a process, but you can’t present it in its entirety in the typical running time.

 Slow motion effect